Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 Performance and sound

-It was fine when testing the default piano sound, but if you press the keys too lightly, no sound is played.
+Testing the default piano sound was fine, but if you press the keys too lightly, there is no sound.
 So if you are trying to practice playing softly, you might find this frustrating.

 While it’s cool to have 126 different sounds to choose from, be warned: most of them sound pretty awful.
 They are fun to play around with, but you would never want to use them in a performance.